 25 The Consultative Group meets at least once a year.
 Two thirds of the membership constitutes a quorum of the Consultative Group.
 Decisions in the Consultative Group are taken by Full Members by consensus.
 Consensus means no objection to agreement, but does not preclude the ability to dissent on the record without objecting.
 It has the authority to form Working Groups.

-26 The Consultative Group is co-Chaired by the founding members of the Cities Alliance: the World Bank and UN-Habitat.
+26 The Consultative Group is currently co-Chaired by the World Bank and UN-Habitat.
+Upon the request of either co-Chair to end its position, the Consultative Group shall determine alternate arrangements.

 27 Primary Roles and Responsibilities of the Consultative Group: